Threat Model — infrabroker¶

 Signer (signer) |

 Trusted | Sole custodian of the CA key.
 Authoritative for policy, RBAC, and the approval gate.
-Kept deliberately minimal and stateless. |
+Kept deliberately minimal; holds in-process policy plus grants/freezes/rate-limit state (optional state_db for durability) — not multi-replica-safe (see gap #5 / HA.md). |

 | Operator | Trusted | Edits signer.json, approves out-of-band, holds approver/reload certs. |